DigitalOceanPHP/Client/README.md

 // return the volume api
 $volume = $client->volume();

-// returns the all volumes
+// returns all volumes
 $volumes = $volume->getAll();

-// returns the all volumes by region
+// returns all volumes by region
 $volumes = $volume->getAll('nyc1');

 // returns volumes by name and region